 U.S. Navy officials knew something else was coming.
 British intelligence on Jan.
 12 warned U.S. Navy headquarters that a group of U-boats was headed to Newfoundland and another to the American coast between Portland, Maine, and New York.
 The attacks would begin on Jan.
 13, 1942.

-Admiral Karl Donitz, the capable commander of Hitler’s U-boat fleet, began planning the attacks along the eastern seaboard as soon as Germany declared war on the United States in December 1941.
+Admiral Karl Donitz, the capable commander of Hitler’s U-boat fleet, began planning the U-boat attacks as soon as Germany declared war on the United States in December 1941.
 He called it Operation Paukenschlag, or Drumbeat.

 Donitz thought the U.S. military was ill-prepared and unequipped to fight the well-trained U-boat fleet.
 He was right.